baipin/HKSignOverrider/_BaseModule/longDescription.md

 # German Vanilla Theme Overrider

 Hello and Hallo.
 This is a Vanilla Theme Overrider that turns Vanilla Signs and Roadmarkings to German ones.
-Keep in mind the No Turn Left and No Turn Right will be invisible due them not existing in reallife.

 ---